iocanel/rh-summit-connect-quarkus-langchain4j-workshop/docs/docs/index.md

-# Quarkus LangChain4j Workshop
+# Craft intelligent application with Quarkus/LangChain4j on OpenShift/AI

-Welcome to the Quarkus Lanchchain4j Workshop!
+Welcome to the Craft intelligent application with Quarkus/LangChain4j on OpenShift/AI!
 This workshop is designed to help you get started with AI-Infused applications using Quarkus and LangChain4j.
+It is based on https://cescoffier.github.io/quarkus-langchain4j-workshop/ but is adjusted so that it works with models served by OpenShift AI.

 You are going to learn about:

 - How to integrate LLMs (Language Models) in your Quarkus application